ColleagueRiley/mouse-and-window-icons/README.md

     HICON handle = CreateIconIndirect(&ii);
 ```

-Finally, we can free the object color, mask data, and return the icon handle.
+Finally, we can free the object color and mask data and return the icon handle.

 [`DeleteObject`](https://learn.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-deleteobject)